dib-lab/dammit/doc/dev_notes.md

 All additions and bugfixes must be properly covered by tests.

 Dammit relies on the snakemake workflow software.
-To learn snakemake, check out the comprehensive [documentation](https://snakemake.readthedocs.io/en/stable/), and start with snakemake tutorials such as [this one by Titus Brown](https://github.com/ctb/2019-snakemake-ucdavis).
+To learn snakemake, check out the comprehensive [documentation](https://snakemake.readthedocs.io/en/stable/), and maybe start with snakemake tutorials such as [this one by Titus Brown](https://github.com/ctb/2019-snakemake-ucdavis).

-## Setting up your local computer for `dammit` devevelopment
+## Setting up your local computer for `dammit` development

-Make sure conda is installed and channels are properly set up, as in the [installation instructions](install.md)
+Make sure conda is installed and channels are properly set up, as in the [installation instructions](install.md).

 ### Set up the dammit code on your local machine

-Fork the [`dammit` repository](https://github.com/dib-lab/dammit) to your GitHub account.
+Fork the `dammit` [repository](https://github.com/dib-lab/dammit) to your GitHub account.
 `git clone` this fork to your local computer, then create and name a development branch.
-In this example, we name our dev branch `testing`:
+For example, the code below creates a dev branch named `testing`:

 ```
 git clone https://github.com/YOUR-USERNAME/dammit.git
+cd dammit
 git checkout -b testing
 git branch
 ```
 Now you are on the `testing` branch.

-Keep original repository in the `master` branch, so that you can stay up to date with any changes in the main repo.
+Keep the original repository in the `main` branch, so that you can stay up to date with any changes in the main repo.
 To do this, first add a remote called `upstream`, which links to the main dammit repository.
 ```
 git remote add upstream https://github.com/dib-lab/dammit.git
 ```

-Then, make sure the `master` branch is up-to-date by periodically running:
+Then, make sure the `main` branch is up-to-date by periodically running:
 ```
-git pull upstream master
+git pull upstream main
 ```

 ### Create a development environment

 Create a conda environment with dependencies installed.

-In the main `dammit` folder, run:
+After setting up the code (above), run:
 ```
 conda env create -f environment.yml -n dammit_dev
 conda activate dammit_dev